 - High Price

-- Optimized foot design helps Magic Mouse 2 track easier and move with less resistance across your desk.
+- It's lighter, has fewer moving parts thanks to its built-in battery and continuous bottom shell, and has an optimized foot design - all helping Magic Mouse 2 track easier and move with less resistance across your desk.

 Logitech MX Master Wireless Mouse